Flea and Tick Treatment in Lakeland, FL — Indoor + Outdoor Programs for Polk County

 Is tick treatment different from flea treatment?

 Same chemistry, different application zones.
 Ticks harbor in taller vegetation, wooded edges, and brush; fleas harbor in shaded harborage closer to pet rest areas.
-The operator adjusts the treatment zones to match what’s present.
+The licensed operator adjusts the treatment zones to match what’s present.

 Will indoor flea spray hurt my pets?